pierluigiferrari/ssd_keras/README.md

 | ![img01](./examples/ssd300_pascalVOC_pred_01.png) | ![img01](./examples/ssd300_pascalVOC_pred_02.png) |
 | ![img01](./examples/ssd300_pascalVOC_pred_03.png) | ![img01](./examples/ssd300_pascalVOC_pred_04.png) |

-Finally, some prediction examples of an SSD7 (i.e. the small 7-layer version) partially trained on two street traffic datasets released by [Udacity](https://github.com/udacity/self-driving-car/tree/master/annotations) with roughly 20,000 images in total and 5 object categories (more info in [`ssd7_training.ipynb`](./ssd7_training.ipynb).
+Finally, some prediction examples of an SSD7 (i.e. the small 7-layer version) partially trained on two road traffic datasets released by [Udacity](https://github.com/udacity/self-driving-car/tree/master/annotations) with roughly 20,000 images in total and 5 object categories (more info in [`ssd7_training.ipynb`](./ssd7_training.ipynb).
 The predictions you see below were made after 10,000 training steps at batch size 32.
 Admittedly, cars are comparatively easy objects to detect and I picked a few of the better examples, but it is nonetheless remarkable what such a small model can do after only 10,000 training iterations.

 | | |
 |---|---|